Penelope Bould MBACP Couples, Adults, Children, Families, Psychosexual, L'coach

 MANAGEMENT (Chrysalis Consultants & see PROJECT.
 Experienced senior manager in FTSE 250 company external relations 1993-4; former managing director own media agency started from scratch 988-1997)

 M.E.
-Myalgic Encephalomyelitis is a complex multi-system disabling disease sometimes unhelpfully labelled as Chronic Fatigue Syndrome, which can especially in its severe forms can give highly complex body multi-system impairments including to the central nervous, immune, digestive, endocrine (hormonal), cardiovascular etc. systems.
+Myalgic Encephalomyelitis is a complex multi-system disabling disease sometimes unhelpfully labelled as Chronic Fatigue Syndrome (CFS), which can especially in its severe forms give highly complex body multi-system impairments including to the central nervous, immune, digestive, endocrine (hormonal), cardiovascular etc. systems.
 I have attended several conferences and groups and been involved in research into the impact of ME on the brain and body.

 MEDIA TRAINING: have run many courses in press, radio & TV interview skills as well as strategic public relations